 Input and output are also somewhat modularized.
 Input is through three data files consisting of list-directed records.
-The input first file, called "SUTRA.FIL", contains a list of Fortran unit numbers and the names of the remaining input and output files to which the unit numbers are to be assigned.
+The input first file, called "SUTRA.FIL", contains a list of the names of the remaining input and output files (and, optionally, their corresponding FORTRAN unit numbers).
 The second input file, typically given the filename extension ".ics", contains only data on initial conditions for p and U at the nodes.
 The third input file, typically given the filename extension ".inp", contains all other input data required for a simulation.